 • Sialidosis is a disorder of sialic acid metabolism.

-• It is often associated with myoclonic epilepsy in juveniles or young adults.
+• It is often associated with myoclonic epilepsy in juveniles or young adults, sometimes without visual impairment.

 • Eye and skeletal abnormalities may be helpful for the diagnosis.

 • Macular cherry-red spots may occur in otherwise asymptomatic patients or be absent in symptomatic patients.

 Historical note and terminology